mesqueeb/is-what/README.md

 function isNumber(payload: unknown): payload is number {
   // return boolean
 }
-// As you can see above, all functions return a boolean for JavaScript, but pass the payload type to TypeScript.
+// All functions return a boolean for JavaScript, but act as type guards for TypeScript.

 // usage example:
 function fn(payload: string | number): number {